tahapek5454/Redis-Basics/README.md

 # Redis-Basics
-The main of the project is learning Redis and using with .NETCore
+The aim of the project is learning Redis and using with .NETCore